Anomalous Criticality of Absorbing State Transition toward Jamming: Introduction

 Another path to tackle the jamming problem is from the dynamic side.
-It was first found that when dilute suspended colloidal particles are subjected to periodic shearing, a reversible to irreversible transition, or an absorbing phase transition, can occur upon increasing the shearing amplitude~\cite{pine2005chaos,corte2008random,reichhardt2023reversible}.
-As system density increases, the critical shearing amplitude becomes smaller, making the reversible to irreversible transition coincide with the jamming transition~\cite{schreck2013particle,milz2013connecting,reichhardt2023reversible,hima2014experimental, regev2013onset,regev2015reversibility,kawasaki2016macroscopic,nagasawa2019classification,pan2023review,deng2024jamming,ghosh2022coupled,das2020unified}.
+It was first found that when dilute suspended colloidal particles are subjected to periodic shearing, a reversible to irreversible transition, or an absorbing state transition, can occur upon increasing the shearing amplitude~\cite{pine2005chaos,corte2008random,reichhardt2023reversible}.
+As system density increases, the critical shearing amplitude becomes smaller, making the reversible to irreversible transition coincide with the jamming transition~\cite{schreck2013particle,milz2013connecting,reichhardt2023reversible,hima2014experimental, regev2013onset,regev2015reversibility,kawasaki2016macroscopic, nagasawa2019classification,pan2023review,deng2024jamming, ghosh2022coupled,das2020unified}.
 Nevertheless, directly studying the criticality of such a dynamic transition at high density is challenging, due to the divergent relaxation time and long-range correlation near the jamming point~\cite{regev2015reversibility,regev2013onset,reichhardt2023reversible,hima2014experimental}.
-Theoretically, the many-body dynamics of particles under periodic shearing can be well captured by a minimal model, i.e., the random organization (RO) model~\cite{corte2008random}.
-Recent works have demonstrated that the biased random organization (BRO) model, a more realistic version of the RO model, can generate the RCP state at the critical point of the absorbing transition when the displacement size (corresponding to shearing amplitude) vanishes $\varepsilon \rightarrow 0$ in dimensions $d = 3$ to $5$~\cite{wilken2021random,wilken2023dynamical,zhang2024absorbing}.
-The RO/BRO model in the dilute regime has been proven to belong to the Manna universality class, or conserved directed percolation (CDP)~\cite{menon2009universality,torquato2018hyperuniform,2019Hydrodynamics,anand2025emergent,milz2013connecting}.
-In Ref.~\cite{wilken2021random,wilken2023dynamical,ness2020absorbing}, it was suggested that the BRO model also resides in the Manna universality class in the close packing limit ($\varepsilon \rightarrow 0$).
-Nevertheless, a comprehensive and detailed study of the dynamic criticality of the BRO model in the high density regime is needed to fully resolve this issue.
+Theoretically, the many-body dynamics of particles under periodic shearing can be well captured by a minimal model, i.e., the random organization (RO) model~\cite{corte2008random,tjhung2015hyperuniform,hexner2015hyperuniformity}.
+Recent works have demonstrated that the biased random organization (BRO) model, a more realistic version of the RO model in which the displacements of particles are not fully random but repulsive, can generate the RCP state at the critical point of the absorbing transition when the displacement size (corresponding to shearing amplitude) vanishes $(\varepsilon \rightarrow 0)$ in dimensions $d = 1$ to $5$~\cite{wilken2021random,wilken2023dynamical,zhang2024absorbing}.
+The RO/BRO model in the dilute regime has been proven to belong to the Manna universality class, or conserved directed percolation (CDP)~\cite{menon2009universality,torquato2018hyperuniform,2019Hydrodynamics,anand2026emergent,milz2013connecting}.
+In Ref.~\cite{wilken2021random,wilken2023dynamical,ness2020absorbing}, it was suggested that the BRO model also resides in the Manna universality class in the close-packed limit ($\varepsilon \rightarrow 0$).
+Nevertheless, for Manna model and directed percolation under $d<4$, the Harris criterion ($d\nu_{\perp}>2$)~\cite{harris1974effect, vojta2005critical, vojta2006nonequilibrium, vojta2009infinite} is violated.
+This implies that disorder may have significant influence on the dynamic criticality.
+Therefore, a comprehensive and detailed study of the dynamic criticality of the BRO model in the high density regime is needed to fully resolve this issue.